-The last section of this manual contains assembly drawings for identification of replaceable parts and other significant maintenance items referred to in these instructions.
-References in the text to the assembly drawings for part identification are by item number in the list of material on the drawing.
+The last section of this manual contains exploded view drawings and assembly drawings for identification of replaceable parts and other significant maintenance items referred to in the instructions.
+References in the text to various items refer to the appropriate figure for part identification.